Meet the Artist . . .Feathersmith : Natalie Mitchell

 Wild Sage.

-Feathersmithing, the art of creating beautiful artwork with
+art comprised of creating beautiful artwork with

 energies that bring harmony to the Earth and its inhabitants.
 Using